 Intensifying need of in situ electricity is predicted for ocean activity of several traditional and emerging technologies.
 Off-grid power systems and autonomous techniques initially supplant offshore electrical generation methods that depend on regeneration from land-based sources.
 As example the practice of using non-renewable fuel or battery operated equipment requires repeated service and component replacement during a performance period.
 Though solar panels have been phased in to power quite specialized and interesting uses, clouding, salt deposition effects, and wave batter remain problematic for industrial deployments.
 Often the scope of offshore floating wind installations, particularly high freeboard or counterweighted structures, exceeds appropriate size for lower power applications.
 Costly maintenance frequency is reduced when utilizing indigenous power supplied from efficient mechanisms that convert water wave hydrokinetic energy.

-With low initial outlay, and flexible buildout or reduction as needed, self-stabilized OWEC® Ocean Wave Energy Converters power a range of small-scale or niche functions.
+With low initial outlay, and flexible buildout or reduction as needed, self-stabilized OWEC® Ocean Wave Energy Converters power variety of niche or small-scale functions.
 OWEC® operates singly or, preferably, in triad formations of three connected units that are quickly assembled with other triads.
 Diminutive size and number modules deploy to assist or replace prime charging sources of discrete marine AtoN, environmental monitoring instruments, and by example as “drive-up” recharge stations for ROV remotely operated vehicles, AUV autonomous underwater vehicles, or larger vessels.
 Energy from spot undulations is marketable for such application yet spatially diffuse interference wave fields require a significant number of devices to generate utility scale electricity.
 OWEC® floating and neutrally suspended modules are methodically fabricated, shipped, and quick-connected together in movable arrays that have qualities of efficient electrical generation from water wave fields, durable reliability, regulated maintenance processes, and low true cost.
 Conformally scalable modules and protected direct-drive components are varied in size to operate in all sea states of offshore and deeper interference waves.
 Electrical energy for wider commercialization supports remote off-grid or island communities and resource processing facilities as fishery and aquaculture.
 At the margins of ocean dead zones, sheltered structures provided by certain systems can support biogrowth, habitat development or restoration, and sustainable compatibility.